Are you a landlord with properties to rent?

 Spring Housing Association can provide stress free property management services, enabling you to maximise your property investment while supporting vulnerable families.
 If you can help or to find out more call Spring Housing Association on 0121 663 1443.

 The council has worked with local partner organisations, including community and faith groups, to resettle 60 Syrian refugees (14 households) into the county since November 2016.

-We have commissioned a support service to welcome and help refugees settle into Herefordshire communities, paid for by the Home Office.
+The council has commissioned Refugee Action to provide an orientation and support service to welcome and help refugees settle into Herefordshire's communities, paid for by the Home Office.
 The refugees have access to a range of services, including health, social care, education and housing and we continue to work with local partner organisations and community and faith representatives to ensure key services are in place.

 Unaccompanied Asylum Seeking Children

 Herefordshire has committed to support 25 Unaccompanied Asylum Seeking Children (UASC), aged 17 or under at any one time, as part of the Home Office's National Transfer Scheme.

 As a UASC reaches 18 and becomes a care leaver, the council will take on further UASCs to maintain its commitment to supporting 25 UASC.

 The Home Office is asking local councils to take asylum seekers, whose legal status and rights to services differ significantly from those of refugees.
 The council's Cabinet approved Herefordshire's voluntary participation in the General Asylum Dispersal Scheme in December 2017, which could see up to 40 asylum seekers being housed in the county.

 Those eligible for the General Asylum Dispersal Scheme are considered to have a legitimate claim for asylum after initial screening, but are unable to support themselves.
 The Home Office provides them with accommodation and a living allowance, while their claim is considered, however they do not have access to public funds and are unable to work.